-Quick & easy tips for installing a portable air conditioner Now that spring is creeping up on us and you’re preparing to set up your portable air conditioner (PAC), let’s look at some ways to help make sure your unit runs as efficiently as possible to keep a nice, cool breeze going all season long.
+If you’re preparing to set up your portable air conditioner (PAC), here's a look at some ways to help make sure your unit runs as efficiently as possible to keep a nice, cool breeze going all season long.

 Read your user manual!

 While reading your manual is the logical place to start, many people skip this step.
 Brands have informed us that this is the source of many mistakes and the reason damage occurs.
 For a free standing air conditioner, warnings like not to extend the exhaust hose are often ignored.
 However, the hose length is scientifically determined to push out the warm condensed air efficiently, and extensions can lead to heat buildup in the hose or the unit, causing malfunctions.
 So, read the manual to ensure proper setup!

 Prepping your PAC space